How to Handle a Weight Loss Stall

 The scale not moving isn’t always indicative of negative results.
 With adequate protein intake and rigorous exercise you can lose fat and gain muscle, which means while the scale might not be showing weight loss your body is still reacting positively.
 That’s why it’s important to take measurements and track your progress, as reductions in key body measurements can often show what the scale doesn’t.

 Tracking your progress is essential when it comes to having a clear picture of what might be causing your weight loss stall.
 While for many it may be metabolism or muscle related, for some it can be a result of returning to unhealthy habits.
 An accurate journal will help you determine what might be causing the weight loss plateau, and if it is exercise and diet related help you determine the correct step to get back on track.

 Change Diet and Exercise

 Even if you are staying on track in terms of calorie intake and your exercise plan you might still have to make adjustments as the body starts to become accustomed to your new way of living.
 Looking at how you are intaking calories is especially critical as eating unhealthy carbohydrates and not enough lean protein can cause weight loss stalls.
-If you have any questions about your dietary needs, we suggest scheduling an appointment with the dietician at Kim Bariatric; her knowledge and experience guiding bariatric patients can help you optimize your eating plan.
+If you have any questions about your dietary needs, we suggest scheduling an appointment with the dietician at DFW Bariatric Institute; her knowledge and experience guiding bariatric patients can help you optimize your eating plan.
 It’s also important to diversify your exercise routine as your body will need more rigorous exercise to elevate your heart rate.

 Find a Community